-Five Categories of Exempt Employees
+Five Categories of HCSO Exempt Employees

-- Employees who voluntarily waive their right to have their employers make Health Care Expenditures for their benefit. - Employees who qualify as managers, supervisors, or confidential employees AND earn more than the applicable salary exemption amount (2022: \$109,643 salary, \$52.71 hourly) - Employees who are covered by Medicare or TRICARE (the health care program serving Uniformed Service members, retirees and their families).
-In order to claim these exemptions, an employer must be able to document employee eligibility. - Employees who are employed by a non-profit corporation for up to one year as trainees in a bona fide training program consistent with federal law. - Employees who receive health care benefits pursuant to the San Francisco Health Care Accountability Ordinance (HCAO) for City contractors.
+1 Employees who voluntarily waive their right to have their employers make Health Care Expenditures for their benefit.
+2 Employees who qualify as managers, supervisors, or confidential employees (see slide 14 for definitions) AND earn more than the applicable salary exemption amount (2024: \$121,372 salary, \$58.35 hourly) 3 Employees who are covered by Medicare or TRICARE (the health care program serving Uniformed Service members, retirees and their families).
+In order to claim these exemptions, an employer must be able to document employee eligibility.
+(Note: No exemption for Medi-Cal recipients) 4 Employees who are employed by a non-profit corporation for up to one year as trainees in a bona fide training program consistent with federal law.
+5 Employees who receive health care benefits pursuant to the San Francisco Health Care Accountability Ordinance (HCAO) for City contractors.